KristinaRiemer/MassResponseToTemp/DataLocation.md

 5. Determine what propoprtion of each species' geographical range is captured by analysis.
 Can obtain geographical ranges from NatureServe.

-6. Compare temperature range for each species to their r-squared and p values.
+6. **FINISHED 9/25/14** Compare temperature range for each species to their r-squared and p values.

 ### Longer term (i.e., not immediate) -- Expansion of project to include new data